Triantha occidentalis

-Triantha occidentalis, the western false asphodel, is a species of carnivorous flowering plant in the family Tofieldiaceae.
+Triantha occidentalis, the western false asphodel, is a species of carnivorous flowering plant in the genus Triantha from the family Tofieldiaceae within the order of the Alismatales.
 It is found in the Pacific Northwest.
+It was recognised as a carnivorous plant in 2021, a rare occurrence within the Monocot clade.

 Botanical history

 Triantha occidentalis was described by Sereno Watson in 1879 as Tofieldia occidentalis, and reassigned to Triantha by R. R. Gates in 1918.
 The carnivorous behavior of the plant was discovered in 2021 by a group of scientists from the University of British Columbia and the University of Wisconsin–Madison.

 Range

 The native range of Triantha occidentalis is from Southeast Alaska to Central California.
 The range includes the US states of Alaska, California, Idaho, Montana, Oregon, Washington, and Wyoming and the Canadian provinces of Alberta and British Columbia.